josueal1/flix/README.md

 <img src="https://media.giphy.com/media/5biWAzpKjALoAPOpml/giphy.gif" width=250><br>

 ### Notes for Part 2
-A couple of challenges that I encountered where styling the Collections View Cell and reinitializing a folder for all my images in Xcode.
+During the process of building the second part of this application, I encounter a few difficulties.
+The first was styling the Collections View Cell, and the other was reinitializing a folder for all the icons in Xcode.

 ---